 Just as the first commandment in any business is "Know thy customer," so the first in communication is "Know thy audience."
-And just as any business thrives or dies by how well it supplies a customer demand, any act of communication's success depends entirely on how well the sender tailored it to meet the needs and expectations of the audience.
-Sometimes that audience is a person or group you know; sometimes it's a person or group you don't, but you always adjust your message content and style to what you know or can guess at about them.
-You wouldn't speak to a customer approaching you for the first time the same way you would a co-worker buddy, nor would you speak to your manager the same way you would speak to either of the others.
+Just as any business thrives or dies by how well it supplies a customer demand, any act of communication's success depends entirely on how well the sender tailored it to meet the needs and expectations of the audience.
+Sometimes that audience is a person or group you know; sometimes it's a person or group you don't, but always adjust your message content and style to what you know or can guess at about them.
+You wouldn't speak to a customer approaching you for the first time the same way you would to a co-worker, nor would you speak to your manager the same way you would speak to either of the others (depending on what type of manager you have).
 In each case, you adjust the level of detail in your content, as well as your tone, word choices (diction), grammar, and overall style (formal or casual) based on how you've profiled your audience.